Lay-Z-Spa FAQ

 For more detailed info about how to pack away a Lay-Z-Spa, please read this article.

-Looking After A Lay-Z-Spa Hot Tub
+Lay-Z-Spa Hot Tub Maintenance

-Our blogs feature comprehensive tips & advice for Lay-Z-Spa owners and we also have a Hot Tub Chemicals Guide here. to help with Chemical maintenance.
+Our blogs feature comprehensive tips & advice for Lay-Z-Spa owners and we also have a Hot Tub Chemicals Guide here to help with chemical maintenance.

-If you use your Lay-Z-Spa less regularly, don't forget that all our new hot tubs include the Power Saving Timer which lets you control your heating up to 72 hours in advance.
+If you are planning on using your Lay-Z-Spa frequently, we recommend leaving the heat and filter on all the time as this is the most cost-effective in the long run.
+If you use your Lay-Z-Spa less regularly, don't forget that all our hot tubs include the Power Saving Timer which lets you control your heating in advance.

 Yes, all Lay-Z-Spa models with a 2017 or newer pump can heat and use the AirJetâ„¢ Massage System at the same time.